David Álvarez (bishop)

-David Andrés Álvarez-Velázquez (born 17 August 1941 in Ponce, Puerto Rico) served as bishop of the Diocese of Puerto Rico of the Episcopal Church of the United States (TEC), or "Iglesia Episcopal Puertorriqueña", succeeding the late Francisco Reus-Froylan, the first Puerto Rican to serve as diocesan bishop.
+David Andrés Álvarez-Velázquez (born 17 August 1941) served as bishop of the Diocese of Puerto Rico of the Episcopal Church of the United States (TEC), or "Iglesia Episcopal Puertorriqueña", succeeding the late Francisco Reus-Froylan, the first Puerto Rican to serve as diocesan bishop.
 He also served as acting bishop in Cuba and was also a member of the Executive Committee of the Episcopal Church of the United States.

 He was elected coadjutor bishop of Puerto Rico on September 20, 1987 and was consecrated in St Theresa's Church in San Juan, Puerto Rico on November 28, 1987 by James Ottley, Bishop of Panama.
 He succeeded as diocesan bishop on December 3, 1989.